eco-friendly products made in the U.S.A. from the bark of the cork tree

 The freshwater pearl bracelets and necklaces made with authentic 3mm and 2mm Portuguese cork are elegant and beautiful.

-The November birthstone charm bracelet is handmade with a Swarovski topaz pebble crystal set in sterling silver.
+The February birthstone charm bracelet is handmade with a Swarovski amethyst pebble crystal set in sterling silver.

-The December birthstone charm bracelet is handmade with a Swarovski zircon pebble crystal set in sterling silver.
+The March birthstone charm bracelet is handmade with a Swarovski aquamarine pebble crystal set in sterling silver.

 Introducing our newest collection – the Swarovski Pebble Birthstone Charm Bracelets.
 They are made with a sterling silver charm, inset with a Swarovski crystal pebble, heishi gemstone beads, sterling silver beads on 2mm authentic Portuguese cork, and finished with a stainless steel magnetic clasp.